Road King

 Monark ceased to exist after 1957, following a buy-out by Huffman/Huffy.
 Sieberling Rubber made it to the mid-60s before being gobbled up by Firestone, and then later becoming part of the multinational Bridgestone corporation.

 I started out buying a classic cruiser, I got a lesson in America's 20th century manufacturing boom and bust.
+The bicycle is going to get a lesson in how bicycle technology has progressed over the past 75 years.

 At some point long ago it had been repainted.
 Possibly with house paint.
 Also, I've never seen a stem quite like that one before.